 Blackberry Moscow Mule

-Blackberry Moscow Mule is an easy cocktail with spicy ginger beer, vodka, lime juice, and juicy muddled blackberries.
-This is one refreshing cocktail that’s perfect for summer sipping!
+Blackberry Moscow Mule is a refreshing Moscow Mule recipe with spicy ginger beer, vodka, lime juice, and juicy muddled blackberries!

 If you want something done right, sometimes you have to do it yourself, and that’s how this Blackberry Moscow Mule came to be.